yasaswiavula/yasaswiavula/README.md

 ####
 <p align="center">
   <samp>
-    I'm <a href="https://www.linkedin.com/in/yasaswiavula/">yasaswi</a>, final year B.tech student who's from Information Technology stream going for IT sector;)
+    I'm <a href="https://www.linkedin.com/in/yasaswiavula/">yasaswi</a>, a Masters student from CMU major in Computer Science.
   </samp>
 </p>